only search B.P. Lama Jyotisha

 2 = 8th-from-7th

-• he first spouse will be a member of the father's or guru's network of associations (11th-from-9th) or will be a "friend to your religion".
+• The first spouse will be a member of the father's or guru's network of associations (11th-from-9th) or will be a"friend to your religion" .
 Thus the first spouse promotes one's overt moral beliefs.
 In an arranged marriage the parents ensure social compatibility (similar caste etc.) and in a love marriage the young couple talk over how they want to live, what they believe, and how to raise their children.

-• Either way, compatibility in external mores is achieved.
-(If house-7 is distressed then social morality is one of the first stressors, of course!)
+• Either way, compatibility in external mores is achieved. *If bhava-7 is distressed then social morality is one of the first stressors, of course!

-• However the spouse's value's being 2nd-from-7th the native 's house-8, are always problematic in marriage; in-laws have been a problem in marriage since time immemorial.
+However, the spouse's value's being 2nd-from-7th the native 's bhava-8, are always problematic in marriage; in-laws have been a problem-set in marriage since time immemorial.

-The first spouse's fantasies and long foreign journeys, being 12th-from-7th = the native 's house-6, are a source of conflict and animosity by default.
+The first spouse's fantasies and long foreign journeys, being 12th-from-7th = the native 's bhava-6, are a source of conflict and animosity by default.

-The naturally auspicious kendra houses counting from dhana bhava are house-5, house-8, and house-11.
-Thus, children and personal creativity; healings - including shared finances of marriage; and gains/friendships, are all by default enhancedin the second marriage.
+The naturally auspicious kendra houses counting from dhana bhava are bhava-5, bhava-8, and bhava-11.
+Thus, children and personal creativity; healings - including shared finances of marriage; and gains/friendships, are all by default enhanced in the second lifepartnership .

-• Animosity of 6th-from-2nd =house-7 (surviving partners from first marriages)
+• Animosity of 6th-from-2nd =bhava-7 (surviving partners from first marriages)

-• destruction/transformation of 8th-from-2nd = house-9 (religion and social morality)
+• destruction/transformation of 8th-from-2nd = bhava-9 (religion and social morality)

 • dissolution/spiritualization of 12th-from-2nd (one's social identity).

-As always, if these dusthamsha-from-2nd are occupied by good planets, receive helpful drishti etc. then the experience of spouse's previous partners, or religious sanction, or dissolution of identity can be highly favorable.
+As always, if these dusthamsha-from-2nd are occupied by beneficent graha, receive helpful drishti, then the Learning Pathway experience of spouse's previous partners, or religious sanction, or dissolution of tangible identity can be highly favorable.

-To evaluate the second marriage partner and timing of second marriage, Jyotishi will consider:
+To evaluate the second lifepartnership and timing of second marriage, Jyotiṣika will consider:

 1. 2nd-from-lagna and its Lord